Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Note: This cell works in conjunction with the New Password cell in that you must enter the identical password in both of the cells.
 If the password is not identical in these two cells, the password will be rejected and a Red notification bar will appear at the top of the screen when you attempt to save the changes.

 Use this cell to enter the user's current password.
 Required only during the process of changing a user's password, this cell is required for non-administrative users only as an added security measure (i.e. administrators do not have to know the user's current password if they are asked to reset a password on the user's behalf).
-This step is required for non-administrators to ensure that the person requesting the password change has the necessary validation.
-That is, if the user does not know their current password, then they are not allowed to create a new one.
-This security measure prevents unauthorized users from changing another user's password while the authorized user is away from his/her computer (but the user is still logged in to the program).
+This step is required for non-administrators to ensure that the person requesting the password change has the necessary validation (i.e. if someone does not know their current password, they are not allowed to create a new one).
+This security measure prevents unauthorized users from changing another user's password without their knowledge (e.g. if an authorized user walks away from their computer while they are still logged in to their account, someone else could reset their password).
 For additional security, this cell will show as blank regardless if the password has been defined previously.

 This cell displays each employee's unique Employee Number.
 The number and name shown here was generated by the program when the employee's user account was created (see the Creating User Accounts note above) and is uneditable on this screen.
 If you wish to edit the number and name shown in this cell, you can do so via the Setup Employees screen.